HPI-Information-Systems/Mondrian/README.md

-# Detecting Complex Multiregion Layouts with Mondrian
+# Detecting Multiregion Templates with Mondrian
-Mondrian repository for SIGMOD 2021 submission
+Code repository associated with the paper "Detecting Layout Templates in Complex Multiregion Files" submitted to the 2021 SIGMOD Conference.

 ## Setup